IsraelGomez7/depression-causing-pain-/README.md

 ## Project Overview

 This project analyzes patterns in sleep and daily motor activity to understand the differences between individuals with depression and non-depressed individuals.
-Using actigraphy data from the [Depression Dataset on Kaggle](https://www.kaggle.com/your-dataset-link](https://www.kaggle.com/datasets/arashnic/the-depression-dataset)), the analysis aims to identify significant variations in motor activity levels and sleep durations associated with different depressive states.
+Using actigraphy data from the [Depression Dataset on Kaggle]( https://www.kaggle.com/datasets/arashnic/the-depression-dataset), the analysis aims to identify significant variations in motor activity levels and sleep durations associated with different depressive states.

 The main objectives of this project are:
 1. **Sleep Pattern Analysis**: Compare sleep duration and activity levels between individuals with depressive symptoms and healthy controls.